Google SQL Interview Questions

 As you might expect, it’s challenging to interview for a data scientist job at Google.
 The process is designed to test your knowledge of SQL, as well as your ability to solve difficult problems on the spot.

-In this article, we’ll walk you through one of the Google SQL interview questions asked during data science interviews.
+In this article, we’ll walk you through one of the SQL interview questions asked during data science interviews at Google.

 Basic to Intermediate Concepts Tested in Google SQL Interviews

 When choosing candidates, Google interviewers pay attention to the quality of their solution.
 They will prioritize candidates whose SQL code is efficient and easy to understand.

 To write good SQL code, you need to understand the building blocks: statements, clauses and keywords in SQL.

 By learning SQL concepts, you minimize the chance of getting caught off-guard during an interview.
 Refresh your knowledge of these concepts to maximize your chances of getting a job.

 You’re unlikely to find an SQL developer who doesn’t know what the WHERE statement is and how it's used.
 However, it’s recommended to have more than basic knowledge of the WHERE statement.

 A thorough understanding of this concept can help you stand out from the crowd.
 For example, when solving a question, it may be useful to understand the order of execution in SQL and how it relates to the WHERE statement.